For the last two months I have been familiarising myself with React, which was the most popular technology in 2015.

 message property of the

-state object.
-This is important because every time the value of the property changes (we should always do this using the
+This is important because the value of the property changes every time (we should always do this using the

 Sounds very simple.
 And it is.
 The main disadvantage of this approach is that nothing happens “automagically” here – we have to write more code than in two-way data binding because we have to change the state manually.

-Fortunately it’s only an advice.
-You can use Angular 2 with Babel too but you probably won’t – the majority of examples on the Internet are written in TypeScript so by using the language you will have an easier start.
+Fortunately, it’s just advice.
+You can use Angular 2 with Babel too but you probably won’t – the majority of examples on the Internet are written in TypeScript so by using this language you’ll have an easier start.

-This is one of those things which is a part of Angular 2 but in the React world is covered by an external library.
-The most popular one is react-router so I will rely on that one in my comparison.
+This is one of those things which is an integral part of Angular 2, but in the React world is covered by an external library.
+The most popular is react-router so I’ll that in my comparison.